Video Game: Minecraft Adventure Maps

 The most popular Minecraft custom map EVER.
 Inspired by The Hunger Games

-, the players are released into a vast wilderness where they must survive and fight off the other players in a massive Battle Royale With Cheese
+, the players are released into a vast wilderness where they must survive and fight off the other players in a massive battle.
+Has many sequels.

 Race For Wool